Asutosh11/SimpleToDo/README.md

 This is a note taking android app.
-Users can add a note and long press a existig note to delete it.
+Users can add a note and long press an existing note to delete it.

 <br>
 <b>This app uses</b>